-- Support the development, implementation and evolution of the DSK’s Transformation Strategy, which includes Diversity and Inclusion.
+- Support the development, implement and evolve the DSK’s Transformation Strategy, which includes Diversity and Inclusion.
 Support the school in meeting legislative requirements relating to TDI and in working according to best practice and innovation from South Africa, Germany and around the globe.

-- Support the development, implementation and evolution of sustainable plans, processes and solutions within this framework as well as the School’s constitution, and to enhance the school’s ability to live its vision and mission in everyday practice.
+- Support the development, implement and evolve sustainable plans, processes and solutions within this framework as well as the school’s constitution, and enhance the school’s ability to live its vision and mission in everyday practice.

-- engaging with relevant stakeholders in working towards alignment with the Strategy 2025
+- engage with relevant stakeholders in working towards alignment with the Strategy 2025

-- working with the dedicated board member, teacher(s) and management; supporting a long-term diversity and inclusion vision and practice for the school
+- work with the dedicated board member, teacher(s) and management; supporting a long-term diversity and inclusion vision and practice for the school

-- actively interrogating existing norms and practices at the DSK
+- actively question existing norms and practices at the DSK

-encouraging and supporting spaces and events for engagement and dialogue, in particular enabling relationship-building and learning from one another’s experiences (promotion of voices/stories that are usually not heard / silenced) e.g. DSK Conversations
+- encourage and support spaces and events for engagement and dialogue, in particular enable relationship-building and learn from one another’s experiences (promotion of voices/stories that are usually not heard / silenced) e.g. DSK Conversations

-- proactively creating awareness and learning on issues of Transformation, Diversity and Inclusion (including a range of activities for learners, teachers, staff, management and parents) and promoting action towards concrete structural and institutional changes;
+- proactively create awareness and learn on issues of Transformation, Diversity and Inclusion (including a range of activities for learners, teachers, staff, management and parents) and promote action towards concrete structural and institutional changes

-- keeping abreast with developments, forums and what is going on around us with regards to the subject, and sharing this with stakeholders at the DSK
+- keep abreast with developments, forums and what is going on around us with regards to the subject, and share this with stakeholders at the DSK

-- sharing best practice & learning from other independent schools on questions of race, class, gender, trans-generational dialogue and questions of dis/ability etc
+- share best practice & learn from other independent schools on questions of race, class, gender, trans-generational dialogue and questions of dis/ability etc.

 The TDI Portfolio is a team of DSK parents committed to Diversity, Inclusion and Transformation.
 They report to the Parent Council and can be contacted at email@example.com